uwescience/DSSG2024_transit_equity/README.md

     pip install --no-deps -e .
     ```

-Extra context given in the discussion thread of the [Pull Request](https://github.com/uwescience/DSSG2024_transit_equity/pull/4)
+Extra context given in the discussion thread of the [Pull Request 4](https://github.com/uwescience/DSSG2024_transit_equity/pull/4)

 ## Using dotenv